Malloy1121/Google-Map-Project/MapProject/README.md

 * js/map.js: process interactions with Google Maps api.

 ##References
-* Some of svg images used in this project come from "www.flaticon.com".
+* Some of svg images used in this project are provided by "www.flaticon.com".
 Copyright belongs to the author.
+* Map services are provided by Google Maps API.
+* Nearby restaurant search service is provided by Foursquare API.